-Horses and Horizons Therapeutic Learning Center, Inc. is looking for volunteers to help with its special program of therapeutic horseback riding for children and adults with special needs.
+Horses & Horizons Therapeutic Learning Center, Inc. is looking for volunteers to help with its therapeutic horseback riding program for children and adults with special needs.

 H.H.T.L.C., a registered non-profit organization, is located 10 miles south of Tamaqua, near Route 309.
 It offers therapeutic riding lessons on Monday and Wednesday evenings from May through October.

 Lesson volunteers must be at least 14 years old, in good health, and able to walk for an hour at a time.
 They must successfully complete a volunteer training session, provided by H.H.T.L.C.
 While experience with horses and/or people with disabilities is helpful, it is not necessary.

 H.H.T.L.C. also welcomes the volunteer assistance of allied health fields professionals and people with horse experience.

 H.H.T.L.C. serves riders with a wide variety of disabilities.
 Therapeutic horseback riding has been shown to improve balance, posture, strength and coordination.